MFEK/init/README.md

 The biggest TODO's right now:

-* improving the UFO output, right now it just makes a directory…
+* improving the UFO output